mdsteiner/EFAtools/cran-comments.md

 * Added quotes to API and package names in the Title and Description fields of DESCRIPTION.

+* Removed quotes from names (Schmid-Leiman) and abbreviations of procedures (EFA, PAF).

 * Replaced \dontrun{} with \donttest{}, except for two examples in HULL and PARALLEL, where parallel processing is used and would result in errors if tested.

-* Explicitly added authors on whose code some of ours is based/ that inspired some of our code as contributors ("ctb") in the DESCRIPTION instead of just citing them in the respective help files.
+* Explicitly added authors on whose code some of ours is based as contributors ("ctb") in the DESCRIPTION instead of just citing them in the respective help files.

 ## Test environments
 * local OS X R installation (Mojave 10.14.6), R 4.0.2